ranveer2015/datasciencecoursera/README.md

-# coursera project  on data science
+# Part of coursera course project  on data science .